James-Lagda/James-Lagda/README.md

-- 👋 Hi, I’m @James-Lagda
+- 👋 Hi, I’m @James-Lagda BS Computer Science Graduate
 - 👀 I’m interested in designing also games and stuffs
+- 🌱 I hope to be an aspiring Data Analyst
-- 🌱 I’m currently learning UI/UX Design
+- and i'm currently learning things like My SQL, Excel and Tableu

 <!---
 James-Lagda/James-Lagda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.